vippsas/vipps-checkout-magento/README.md

 <!-- START_METADATA
 ---
-title: Vipps Checkout Module for Adobe Commerce
+title: Vipps Checkout Module for Adobe Commerce / Magento
 sidebar_position: 1
 description: Checkout Module for Adobe Commerce allows customers to choose Vipps, VISA or MasterCard as a payment method directly in the checkout.
 pagination_next: null